isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Peanut.md

 			</tr>
 		</tbody>
 	</table>
-	<p>Check out our&nbsp;<a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/digital-tools/sowing-planner/">sowing and harvest planner</a>&nbsp;to schedule your growing! </p>
+	<p>Check out our&nbsp;<a href="/digital-tools/sowing-planner/">sowing and harvest planner</a>&nbsp;to schedule your growing! </p>
 	<br>
 </section>

 <section>
 	<h4>Propagation:</h4>
-	<p>This plant can be grown via seeds.
+	<p>This plant can be grown via <a href="/page-index/horticulture-techniques/propagating-by-seeds/">seeds</a>.
 Seeds can be taken from mature fruit for immediate planting.</p>
 	<br>
 </section>

 <section>
 	<h4>Common problems &amp; solutions:</h4>
-	<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">mealy bugs</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it is sickly or overgrown. <a href="/page-index/horticulture-techniques/pruning/">Prune off</a> the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
+Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/horticulture-techniques/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
-	<p>Whiteflies can infest the plant and lay eggs under its leaves.
+	<p><a href="/page-index/pests/whiteflies/">Whiteflies</a> can infest the plant and lay eggs under its leaves.
 Remove affected plant parts and catch remaining adults with yellow sticky paper or treat them with citrus spray.
-Wilting leaves during hot weather is a sign of heat stress.
-Increase the number of times the plant is watered daily, and apply mulch at the base to prevent water loss.</p>
+		<a href="/page-index/plant-problems/wilting/">Wilting</a> leaves during hot weather is a sign of heat stress.
+Increase the number of times the plant is watered daily, and apply <a href="/page-index/horticulture-techniques/mulching/">mulch</a> at the base to prevent water loss.</p>
 	<p>Rodents and birds are attracted to and will dig up underground fruits to eat.
-Protect your plants with netting and fully bury seeds used to grow new plants.</p>
+Protect your plants with <a href="/page-index/hardscapes/netting/">netting</a> and fully bury seeds used to grow new plants.</p>
 	<br>
 </section>